mwrnd/innova2_8gb_adlt_xdma_ddr4_demo/README.md

 ### DDR4 Communication and Throughput

-Memory Management prevents data reads from uninitialized memory.
-DDR4 must first be written to before it can be read from.
+The [DDR4 Controller](https://docs.xilinx.com/v/u/en-US/pg150-ultrascale-memory-ip) prevents data reads from uninitialized memory.
+DDR4 must first be written before it can be read.

 Your system must have enough free memory to test DDR4 DMA transfers.
 Run `free -m` to determine how much RAM you have available and keep the amount of data to transfer below that.
 The commands below generate 512MB of random data then transfer it to and from the Innova-2.
 The address of the DDR4 is `0x200000000` as noted earlier.